Aripuanã

 Brazil

-The Aripuanã project is located in the northwest corner of the Mato Grosso State in western Brazil, approximately 2,529 km by railroad and road to the Três Marias smelter, 2,831 km to the Juiz de Fora smelter or 2,660 km to the port of Santos.
-The project is accessible from the town of Aripuanã via a 25 km unpaved road, which is well maintained in the dry season.
+The Aripuanã mine is located in the northwest corner of the Mato Grosso State in western Brazil, approximately 2,529 km by railroad and road to the Três Marias smelter, 2,831 km to the Juiz de Fora smelter or 2,660 km to the port of Santos.
+The mine is accessible from the town of Aripuanã via a 25 km unpaved road, which is well maintained in the dry season.
 Aripuanã can be accessed from the state capital, Cuiabá, via a 16-hour drive (935 km) on paved and unpaved roads.
+The final 250 km between Cuiabá and Aripuanã are on unpaved roads.